MusaibBashir/PNS2025/index.md

 # PNS Assignment Solutions

 Descriptive, formatted solutions to assignments of Probability & Statistics(MA20205) Autumn 2025.
+For assignment wise solutions, click the top menu icon and choose the assignment

 New solutions will be uploaded within one week of receiving the assignment.